srv-sh/LLM-weather_frecasting/README.md

 ***Tool-4:*** This tool serves as the conduit for initiating API calls, enabling the AI to efficiently book packages as per customer requests.

+The provided diagram snippet illustrates the functioning of this project:

 ![OVERALL](images/Overall.png)